reactive-ruby/react.rb-examples/README.md

 Note that these are very simple examples, for the purpose of showing how to configure the gem in various server environments.
 For more  examples and information see [reactrb.org](http://reactrb.org).

+## Other Examples

+- [Reactive To-Do](https://github.com/loicboutet/reactivetodo) - a sample app that makes use of reactive-record for persistence
+- [ReactRb Tutorial](https://github.com/loicboutet/reactrb_tutorial) - a step by step tutorial for creating a reactive to-do app